 There is a 5 minute cool down period between reaction inputs.
 Viewing and reacting to multiple streams at once will not grant bonus bounty progress.

 Gifted Sub bounties allow viewers to gift Twitch channel subscriptions to other viewers in the stream to earn in-game rewards.
-Two Gifted Subs are required to complete the bounty, and will reward Glimmer, Trials Tokens, Enhancement Cores, exclusive Twitch Shaders, and an exclusive Twitch Emblem.
+Two Gifted Subs are required to complete the bounty, and will reward Glimmer, Enhancement Cores, exclusive Twitch Shaders, and an exclusive Twitch Emblem.